The Month That Was in Baseball: April 2021

 The Oakland A’s become the last team to win their first game on the year and avoid a 0-7 homestand with a come-from-behind, 4-3 win in 10 innings over the Dodgers.
 The A’s rally to tie the game in the ninth off Los Angeles closer Kenley Jansen, then win it an inning later with the help of the gift runner on second, scoring on Mitch Moreland’s one-out single.
 The victory keeps the A’s from their sole worst start in history; as it is, they share the 0-6 record out of the gate with the futile 1916 Philadelphia A’s (who finished 36-117).

-Milwaukee’s Brandon Woodruff took a no-hitter into the seventh at Chicago before the Cubs’ Ian Happ broke it up with a leadoff single; that’s the only knock he absorbs through seven shutout innings, but fails to get the win as the Cubs knot the game at 1-1 in the eighth.
-The Brewers bounced back to win in 10, 4-1, on Lorenzo Cain’s three-run blast.
+Milwaukee’s Brandon Woodruff takes a no-hitter into the seventh at Chicago before the Cubs’ Ian Happ breaks it up with a leadoff single; that’s the only knock he absorbs through seven shutout innings, but fails to get the win as the Cubs knot the game at 1-1 in the eighth.
+The Brewers bounce back to win in 10, 4-1, on Lorenzo Cain’s three-run blast.
 It’s the second time this year that the Brewers have held a team hitless through six innings, something no team had previous ever done within the first six games of a season.

 Thursday, April 8